title Factor

 Different promise types attract different audience segments and affect watch time.
 Revelation promises ('I'll show you what they don't want you to see') drive the highest click-through rates.
 Information promises drive longer watch times.
 Entertainment promises get shared most.

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

 Revelation

-Regular +25% Shorts +27% Top 10% +74% SIGNIFICANT p = 0.043 · vs. average
+Shorts +16% Top 10% +59% SOLID · vs. average

 The title promises the viewer will discover something hidden, surprising, or suppressed.
 Creates a sense of privileged access to insider knowledge.